 Linas Nasvytis

-I am a first year PhD student at Stanford University, advised by Professor Judith Fan.
+I am a second year PhD student at Stanford University, advised by Professor Judith Fan.

 My research focuses on the intersection of human and machine intelligence.
-I am particularly interested in the process of learning by thinking – how humans and machines can improve their reasoning without any additional data or feedback from the outside world.
-More broadly, my goal is to formalize the computational principles behind human intelligence, and use such insights to both interpret and improve the reasoning and decision-making capacities of artificial systems.
+I am particularly interested in the process of experience-efficient reasoning – how intelligent systems can learn to think and generalize with minimal data or feedback from the outside world.

 Before discovering the intersection of machine learning and cognitive science, I was a research analyst working with Paul Romer at NYU, where we focused on tech policy, cryptography, and economic research.
 I graduated from the Dual Bachelor’s progam between Columbia University (BA in Economics) and Institut d’études politiques de Paris (BA in Politics, Philosophy and Economics).